Learning To Guide Human Decision Makers With Vision-Language Models: Empirical Analysis

-\paragraph{Q1: \method improves informativeness on the test set without compromising BLEU score.} A potential issue with using a surrogate model as a proxy of decision quality is that the fine-tuned VLM might end up overfitting the surrogate and produce guidance that, while seemingly informative, is unrelated to the actual input scan. \method prevents this by complementing estimated guidance quality as computed by the surrogate model with guidance appropriateness for the input image as measured by cross entropy over a training set of findings. \cref{sec:results-q1} confirms the effectiveness of this strategy. \method substantially improves estimated guidance quality (second term in \cref{eq:fine-tune-llm}) without compromising text quality, as measured in terms of BLEU score, over test examples.
-For the sake of fairness, we compared \method (with $\lambda=10$) with both the pre-trained \RTWOGEN model (before the fine-tuning stage), and the \RTWOGEN model fine-tuned for the same number of epochs as \method, but with caption-level supervision only (i.e., setting $\lambda=0$ in \cref{eq:fine-tune-llm}). \cref{fig:example-test} shows a qualitative example of the improvement in guidance of \method with respect to the competitors.
+\textbf{Q2: {\sf \method} improves informativeness on the test set without compromising BLEU score.} A potential issue with using a surrogate model as a proxy of decision quality is that the fine-tuned VLM might end up overfitting the surrogate and produce guidance that, while seemingly informative, is unrelated to the actual input scan. \method prevents this by complementing estimated guidance quality as computed by the surrogate model with guidance appropriateness for the input image as measured by cross entropy over a training set of findings. \cref{tab:results-q1} confirms the effectiveness of this strategy. \method substantially improves estimated guidance quality (second term in \cref{eq:fine-tune-llm}) without compromising text quality, as measured both in terms of BLEU and BLEURT scores over test examples.
+For the sake of fairness, we compared \method (with $\lambda=10$) with both the pre-trained \RTWOGEN model (before the fine-tuning stage), and the \RTWOGEN model fine-tuned for the same number of epochs as \method, but with caption-level supervision only (i.e., setting $\lambda=0$ in \cref{eq:fine-tune-llm}), as well as with two \RTWOGENCNM and {\RTWOGENMAMBA models, respectively} fine-tuned in the same way. \cref{fig:example-test} shows a qualitative example of the improvement in guidance of \method with respect to the competitors.
 First, \method's guidance retains all pieces of text that any of the other approach shares with the ground-truth text (green text).
-On top of this, \method retrieves additional chunks of text that are shared with ground truth findings (blue text) and impression (magenta text), even if the latter are never explicitly included as training supervision, confirming the effectiveness of the quality surrogate in encouraging the generation of relevant guidance for the diagnosis.\footnote{Notice that while the \method guidance text is longer than the one of the competitors in this example, with various chunks of text which are not obviously connected to ground-truth ones, its overall quality is still much higher (0.86 $F_1$, as compared with 0.4 and 0.5 for \RTWOGEN and \RTWOGEN fine-tuned respectively).}
+On top of this, \method retrieves additional chunks of text that are shared with ground truth findings (blue text) and impression (magenta text), even if the latter are never explicitly included as training supervision, confirming the effectiveness of the quality surrogate in encouraging the generation of relevant guidance for the diagnosis.\footnote{Notice that while the \method guidance text is longer than the one of the competitors in this example, with various chunks of text which are not obviously connected to ground-truth ones, its overall quality is still much higher.}